Acts 16

 Acts 16 is the sixteenth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
-It records the second missionary journey of Paul, together with Silas and Timothy.
-The book containing this chapter is anonymous but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+It records the start of the second missionary journey of Paul, together with Silas and Timothy.
+The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.

 Text

-The original text was written in Koine Greek and is divided into 40 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 40 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: